BMCV/galaxy-image-analysis/README.md

 <img align="right" width="304" height="257" alt="ELIXIR" src="https://github.com/user-attachments/assets/39d493b1-5903-4f2f-8136-b4337dd90c34" />

-**ELIXIR Service.** Galaxy Image Analysis is an ELIXIR Service for image analysis in Galaxy.
-The goal of Galaxy Image Analysis is to provide all the tools necessary to perform common image processing operations and image analysis workflows directly within the Galaxy platform.
+**ELIXIR Service.** Galaxy Image Analysis is an ELIXIR Service for computer-based image analysis in Galaxy.
+The goal is to provide all necessary tools to perform image analysis directly within the Galaxy platform.

 **Contributions are welcome.** Please see [our contribution instructions](CONTRIBUTING.md) if you would like to contribute.
-Galaxy Image Analysis is mainly developed by the [Biomedical Computer Vision (BMCV) Group](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) at Heidelberg University.
+Galaxy Image Analysis was initiated and is maintained by the [Biomedical Computer Vision (BMCV) Group](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) at Heidelberg University.

 **Community.** Galaxy Image Analysis is used within the [Image Analysis Community in Galaxy](https://galaxyproject.org/community/sig/image-analysis).
 Tutorials are available on the [Galaxy Training Network](https://training.galaxyproject.org/training-material/topics/imaging).
 A hands-on video tutorial is available on [YouTube (Image Segmentation using Galaxy Workflows)](https://www.youtube.com/watch?v=PN9I0PgBbwY).
 If Galaxy Image Analysis helped with the analysis of your data, please do not forget to cite: <https://doi.org/10.1016/j.jbiotec.2017.07.019>

 ## List of Tools on Galaxy Europe